selimslab/selimslab.github.io/_NOTES/arts/philosophy/essays-of-schopenhauer.md

 most of the pleasures which are run after by mankind are simply superfluous; they are even a trouble and a burden.
-And so Horace says of himself, that, however many are deprived of the fancy-goods of life, there is one at least who can live without them:—
+And so Horace says of himself, that, however many are deprived of the fancy-goods of life, there is one at least who can live without them

-Gemmas, marmor, ebur, Tyrrhena sigilla, tabellas, Argentum, vestes, Gaetulo murice tinctas Sunt qui non habeant, est qui non curat habere;
+Gemmas, marmor, ebur, Tyrrhena sigilla, tabellas, Argentum, vestes,

+Gaetulo murice tinctas Sunt qui non habeant, est qui non curat habere;
 and when Socrates saw various articles of luxury spread out for sale, he
 exclaimed: How much there is in the world I do not want.